 But basically, there are a few options for how to get a service dog like an anxiety service dog in MN.

 - Get a dog or use a dog you already have and train the dog yourself

-- Get some help training your dog by a dog trainer from your area
+- Get some help training your dog from a dog trainer in your area

 - These days, you may be able to find a dog trainer that you can meet over Zoom (or online somewhere)

-Many people are choosing to train their dog themselves.
+Many people are choosing to train their dogs themselves.
 But of course, this isn’t an easy thing to do.
 Some people are of course not able to do this.

 The Americans with Disabilities Act prohibits the following:

 - Requiring a special identification card or training documentation for the dog (or mini horse)